Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Precision measurements of -hadron decays in searches for contributions from new physics

 The ATLAS measurement of the $\taumumu$ is based on 26.3 fb$^{-1}$ of 13~\TeV LHC $pp$ collisions, collected in 2015--2016~\cite{BPHY-2020-07}.
 The proper decay-time distribution of $58\pm13$ background-subtracted signal candidates is fitted with simulated signal templates, parameterised as a function of the $B_s$ effective lifetime (see Figure~\ref{fig:BsmumuTimefit}(a)).
 The measured value of $\taumumu$ is extracted by minimising the binned $\chi^2$ between the data histogram and the signal MC template series, generated for different lifetimes (see Figure~\Ref{fig:BsmumuTimefit}(b)).
 The statistical uncertainties are extracted through a Neyman construction~\cite{neyman}.
 A small bias in the analysis of $0.082$~ps is determined in pseudo-data MC simulations and corrected.
 Systematic uncertainties in \taumumu\ are currently subdominant and arise from fit-procedure assumptions, discrepancies between data and the MC simulation and from neglected backgrounds.
 The final result is \taumumuobs\ = $0.99^{+0.42}_{-0.07} \, (\text{stat.})\pm 0.17 \text{ (syst.)}\,\mathrm{ps}$.
+The Figure ~\ref{fig:BsmumuTimefit}(c) shows a comparison of the ATLAS $B_s\to\mu\mu$ effective lifetime ~\cite{BPHY-2020-07} with the results from the LHCb based on 2011-2018 data LHCb~\cite{LHCb_2022} and 2011-2016 data \cite{LHCb_2017}, as well as the CMS results on 2011- 2016 data \cite{CMS-BPH-16-004} and 2016-2018 data ~\cite{CMS-BPH-21-006}.
+It is clear that all experimental results are consistent with each other and with the SM prediction ~\cite{HFLAV:2022esi}.